 With the 2020 NBA Draft in the books, teams begin the process of fitting their new rookies into the team.
-While some prioritized upside over immediate while others were looking for more developed prospects, each team found a player that can contribute in the upcoming season.
+While some teams prioritized potential over immediate production, each team found a player that can contribute in the upcoming season.
 In no particular order, here are the top 3 draft classes from the NBA Draft.

 The Dallas Mavericks

 The Dallas Mavericks continued their march towards a championship with three strong picks on draft night.
 They started at 18 with Arizona shooting guard Josh Green.
 A tenacious defender, Green has demonstrated the ability to develop into a prototypical “3 and D” player at the next level.
 He excels in transition and has shown a nice touch from the outside.

 The Mavericks made a move on draft night that freed up a path to playing time for Green early on.
 The Mavericks traded away shooting guard Seth Curry and received the 36th overall pick (Tyler Bey) and small forward Josh Richards from the Sixers.
 Curry’s contract was roughly 7 million per year through the 2022/23 season.
 Green’s rookie deal will be significantly cheaper, and he brings much more of a defensive presence than Curry.
 Richards’ contract is more expensive at 11 million per season, but he will be a free agent after the 2021 season.
 Green can take a more limited role behind Richards while Richards finishes his contact.
 If the Mavericks decide not to bring Richards back, Green will be ready to step in and fill that role.